There is no right or wrong answer.

 Reduced day-to-day expenditures, such as going out to lunch and weekly dry-cleaning

-Potential tax breaks associated with having a home office
+Potential tax breaks associated with having a home office space

 More time to spend with family